copify/copify-wordpress/readme.txt

 === Copify ===
-Version: 0.9.9
+Version: 1.0.0
 Contributors: robmcvey
-Tags: guest blogger, guest blogging, posts, links, content, copywriting, blogging, writers, writing, creation, seo Requires at least: 3.2.0
+Tags: blog writers, automatic blogging, post writers, auto blogging, content, copywriting, copywriters, blogging, writers, writing, seo
+Requires at least: 3.2.0
-Tested up to: 3.8.0
+Tested up to: 3.9.0
 Stable tag: trunk
 Github Stable tag: master
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Copify gives you access to professionally written content from hundreds of approved writers.
+Order quality blog posts from Copify's network of professional writers

 == Description ==

-Copify is an online copywriting agency, we help our clients to source quality content from hundreds of approved [freelance writers](http://uk.copify.com/freelance-writers/).
-Now, thanks to our new plugin, you can order content from our writers and have it delivered directly to your Wordpress site.
+Copify is an online copywriting platform which helps 1000s of businesses source quality blog content through their network of freelance writers.

-All you have to do is fill in a simple brief detailing your requirements and a writer will be on the case in minutes.
-Once the content is complete, it is delivered to your dashboard, ready for you to format and publish to your site.
+To order content for your blog, all you have to do is fill in a simple brief detailing your requirements and a writer will be on the case in minutes.
+Once the content is complete, it is delivered to your WordPress dashboard, ready for you to format and publish.
 It's that simple!

 == Requirements ==